wendyverdonk93/docs/content/api/payment_methods/post_order_applepay.md

     }
 ```

-If this code is not implemented in the front-end of you ecommerce platform, consumers choosing Apple Pay on the payment page will be displayed an error if their device does not support Apple Pay.
-We highly recommend using the abovementioned code to avoid any issues.
+This JavaScript code will _detect_ if Apple Pay is supported on a device.
+We recommend you to use this code to avoid an error being displayed if the device does not support Apple Pay.

+Please note that the code will still _display_ Apple Pay as a payment method on a non-supported device.
+We recommend extending the script to your own needs in order to hide Apple Pay.

 * All parameters shown are required field(s)